ianstream/stephanie-va/README.md

 Stephanie is covered by the MIT license, a permissive free software license that lets you do anything you want with the source code, as long as you provide back attribution and ["don't hold \[us\] liable"](http://choosealicense.com).
 For the full license text see the [LICENSE.md](LICENSE.md) file.

 As well as I am not accounted for any 3rd Party Module Installations, so make sure they are legit before installing it, as I will not be liable for any kind of damage in terms of virus/data leak or whatnot.

+## install exception

+If you get error like this '#include "portaudio.h" find not found', please install portaudio.